Pocketsnb/quartz/content/Characters/John Hinkleberry.md

 Can't taste spicy
 Knows dragons blood??
 5G, kill word
+Favorite flower: daisy (Bellis perennis)
-#### Arescaster
+### Arescaster
 Known for it's cuisine.
+Somewhere in inner city: Tattooz owned by Blossom, does uncommon magical tattoos
+#### Northwick
-Northwick: Baking quarter.
+Baking quarter
-Windpass: restaraunt quarter.
+Hospital
+#### Windpass
+Restaraunt quarter
+#### South Town
-South Town: apartment quarter.
+apartment quarter
+Therim Brawnhammer: Artificer
+#### South Hamlet
-South Hamlet: Slums with flowers
+Slums with flowers
+Fineflower Inn
+#### Palrew
+Nerry Hould: Was paid to let Sigurd in to steal the explosives.
+Child (Jost) sick after they left Sunfair.
+Got sick on the highroad.
+#### Eastburg
+Maris: Farm person with things being taken

+City Guards
+Onivin Stouthorn: Guard captain minotaur
+Dwarf, 2nd in command

 Arena Morson: Former famous chef, head of a criminal underworld.
 The restaurant was a front and no longer around.
 Considered a psychopath and very terrifying.
 Mother of Britnay.

-City Guards
-Onivin Stouthorn: Guard captain minotaur
-Dwarf, 2nd in command

 Black Orrery: Magical tower of arcanists and artificers.
 Revelation of the Arcane: Arcane guild.
 Guildmaster Trelouse:
+Ildivy Von Sorin: Master of Education

 Lion Seekers Guild:
 Pokerin Glitternose (flow): Ranked dragon of the guild